 My name is Vance Martin, Amateur Extra callsign N3VEM.
-I am a thirty something (pushing 40…) husband and father, who happens to love ham radio!
+I am a forty something happily partnered father, who happens to love ham radio!
 I became aware of the hobby/service as a teenager, when I stumbled on some of my dad’s old radio books, and later when I heard hams on the air using an MFJ World Band Shortwave Receiver that I was given as a kit.
-I didn’t actaully become a ham however, until April of 2014.
+I didn’t actually become a ham however, until April of 2014.
 I’m a self proclaimed geek, so ham radio and all the electronic fun it implies is right up my alley!

 My ham radio “career” has taken on several distinct phases:

 When I started in ham radio I was exclusively mobile on HF, VHF, and UHF.
 My day job was as a field supervisor in the Fire Alarm service industry, so much of my radio time happened while traveling between customer sites.
 I was also actively working on my information systems degree at the same time, so quite a few of my early contacts also took place from the parking lot at Elizabethtown College in Pennsylvania, in between the end of my work day and when my classes started.

 The Middle Years